zero-os/0-templates/CONTRIBUTING.md

 ## Documentation:
 Every new template should be accompanied by a README.md explaining the different fields of the schema, the available actions and any other information that might help the user.
+The documentation should also include blueprints and zrobot examples.
 Please use other documentation as a reference.

 ## Tests: